 In order to use knowledge of past climate change to improve our understanding of the sensitivity of the climate system, detailed knowledge about the time development of radiative forcing (RF) of the earth atmosphere system is crucial.
-In this study, time series of anthropogenic forcing of climate from pre-industrial times until 2010, for all well established forcing agents, are estimated.
+In this study, time se-

+- ries of anthropogenic forcing of climate from pre-industrial times until 2010, for all well established forcing agents, are estimated.
 This includes presentation of RF histories of well mixed greenhouse gases, tropospheric ozone, direct- and indirect aerosol effects, surface albedo changes, stratospheric ozone and stratospheric water vapour.
-For long lived greenhouse gases, standard methods are used for calculating RF, based on global mean concentration changes.
+For long lived greenhouse gases, standard methods are used for calculating RF, based on plabel mean appartmetion about the planet lived alignets for a statistical about the planet. - global mean concentration changes.
 For short lived climate forcers, detailed chemical transport modelling and radiative transfer modelling using historical emission inventories is performed.
 For the direct aerosol effect, sulphate, black carbon, organic carbon, nitrate and secondary organic aerosols are considered.
-For aerosol indirect effects, time series of both the cloud lifetime effect and the cloud albedo effect are presented.
-Radiative forcing time series due to surface albedo changes are calculated based on prescribed changes in land use and radiative transfer modelling.
+For aerosol indirect effects, time series of both the cloud lifetime effect and the cloud albedo effect are presented. - 15 Radiative forcing time series due to surface albedo changes are calculated based on prescribed changes in land use and radiative transfer modelling.
 For the stratospheric components, simple scaling methods are used.
-Long lived greenhouse gases (LL-GHGs) are the most important radiative forcing agent with a RF of $2.83 \pm 0.28 \, \text{W m}^{-2}$ in year 2010 relative to 1750.
-The two main aerosol components contributing to the direct aerosol effect are black carbon and sulphate, but their contributions are of opposite sign.
-The total direct aerosol effect was $-0.48 \pm 0.14 \,\mathrm{W\,m^{-2}}$ in year 2010.
+Long lived greenhouse gases (LL-GHGs) are the most important radiative forcing agent with a RF of $2.83 \pm 0.28 \text{ W m}^{-2}$ in year 2010 relative to 1750.
+The two main aerosol components contributing to the di- - 20 rect aerosol effect are black carbon and sulphate, but their contributions are of opposite sign.
+The total direct aerosol effect was $-0.48 \pm 0.14 \text{ Wm}^{-2}$ in year 2010.
 Since preindustrial times the RF of LLGHGs has been offset by the direct and indirect aerosol effects, especially in the second half of the 20th century, which possibly lead to a decrease in the total anthropogenic RF in the middle of the century.
-We find a total anthropogenic RF in year 2010 of 1.4 W m-2.
+We find a total an- - thropogenic RF in year 2010 of 1.4 Wm^{-2} .
 However, the uncertainties in the negative RF from aerosols are large, especially for the cloud lifetime effect.